What's the Difference Between a NYC Co-op and a Condo?

 It's up to your real estate attorney to review all the financials of the cooperative, the board minutes, and the offering plan.

-Your lawyer can advise you on how the financial health of the cooperative is.
-Not all cooperative manage their finances very well.
+Your lawyer can advise you on the cooperative's financial health.
+Not all cooperatives manage their finances very well.

-This could mean high maintenance fees, high assessments, low returns on sales (depleted property value), mismanagement of facilities and building(s) among other things.
+This could mean high maintenance fees, high assessments, low returns on sales (depleted property value), and mismanagement of facilities and building(s), among other things.

 Be on the lookout for rock bottom-priced co-ops that demand all-cash buyers.
 This usually means that the co-op's finances are in shambles and may not recover for some time.